 Please indicate using the enclosed candidature form, which you can either fill in electronically or print out, fill in and then scan (or photograph) and send back to us, whether you wish to be a candidate.
-Completed candidature forms should reach hlbyelections@parliament.uk no later than 12 noon on 22 October.
+Completed candidature forms should reach hlbyelections@parliament.uk no later than 5pm on 15 May.